mihirp161/mihirp161.github.io/_pages/about.md

 I enjoy reading what goes around the world (esp. in regions of East Asia, South Asia and the South East Asia) in free-time.

-Want to get into generative art sometime soon.
+Want to get into generative art sometime soon (I promise).
 Cool stuff.

 Always ready for collabrating.
 Learning.
 Growing.